 Waterproof Your Feet

 Finally, you can put on neoprene shoe protectors over your feet.
 Don’t rely on these alone, but let them add to the protection that your waterproof shoes and socks offer.
+Winter wear is all about the layers.

 Buy the Best Base (Layer)